Pong420/Comic-Reader/README.md

 ## :warning: Note

-- Project is working in progress and not ready for packaging
-- A local server will automatically started at port `8080` for data scraping.
+- **NodeJS is required**.
+A local server will automatically started for data scraping.
-- Home page allow infinite scrolling but don't scroll too fast.
-Otherwise your IP may **blocked** by data owner.
+- Frequently request may cause your IP banned by the data owner.
+In my experience, it will unlock after around one day.

 ## Install